RealWeeks/routerjs/README.md

 -   On the books "page" only add a place below the navbar but before the listing of all books, inside of that add a place to search for a single book based on ID.

--   Impliment the code that will display the result of a user searching for that ID and display it in the special space you just created.
+-   Implement the code that will display the result of a user searching for that ID and display it in the special space you just created.

 ## Double Bonus